oceanprotocol/docs/content/concepts/tools.md

 ---
-title: Local Development
+title: Network - Local
 description: Tools for local deployment
 ---

-Barge is a tool to help for fast iterations in a local development.
+You can deploy Ocean onto Ganache - a local Ethereum "network" that you run on your machine for fast iterations while developing your app.

-It's a shell script that launches Docker and Docker Compose, to run Ganache with Ocean smart contracts on top, along with Provider and Aquarius metadata cache.
+Barge is a shell script to help with Ocean Ganache deployments.
+It launches Docker and Docker Compose, to run Ganache with Ocean smart contracts on top, along with Provider and Aquarius metadata cache.

 It's used extensively by the Ocean core devs.
-You'll also find it in the [Quickstart](/setup/quickstart/).
+You'll also find Barge in the [Quickstart](/setup/quickstart/).

 <repo name="barge"></repo>